MultihogAurelius/Context-Injection-RNG-for-D-D/README.md

 This is an alternative to using function calls.
 One advantage it has is seamlessness.
 You don't need to pay for multiple outputs because it all happens within one output.

 The system works best in CYOA mode, where the model suggests potential courses of action with the DC (difficulty check) values attached.
-This way, the AI commits to the DC *before* it gains knowledge of the random number that will be used for that check.
-If you want to ensure freeform actions are similarly fair, you should supply the DC yourself in your input.
+This way, the AI commits to the DC before it gains knowledge of the random number that will be used for that check.
+If you'd rather just write all your actions yourself, then delete the "what do you do?" section from the system prompt.
+This will make the randomness a little less "robust," but it's probably not a big deal.

 Here is the system prompt I use:
 ```SEAMLESS MODE (NON-NEGOTIABLE)